Design-Dude/ddSpiral/README.md

 - User input is saved for the next spiral.
 - Thoughtful user experience in a pleasant user interface.
 - Dark mode support.
+- Automatic cleaning service to remove pre-selected objects.

 ## Whislist for future versions
-- Fix calculations against the direction of the spiral when > 180deg or < -180deg
+- Fix calculations against the direction of the spiral when > 180deg or < -180deg - check
-- Rename revolutions to loops.
+- Rename revolutions to loops - check.
-- Rename curve to tension and possibly change scale to -1 / 0 / 1+ instead of %.
+- Rename curve to tension and possibly change scale to 0-10 instead of % - check.
-- Rename velocity to rate or speed (of change) and change scale to 0 / 1 / 1+ instead of %.
+- Rename velocity to rate or speed (of change) and change scale to 0-10 instead of % - check.
-- Option to clear the preselected objects at blur.
+- Option to clear the preselected objects at blur - check.
 - Spinning option for real arti results.
 - Rotating version of the forced spiral.
+- Additional path adjustments

 ## Privacy
 ddPlugin will ping the ddServer for updates upon activation.
 No data is sent to the server.
 By using the plugin, you automatically agree to this fait accompli (or you can strip the functionality and build your own version of the plugin).